Robpol86/robpol86.com/docs/posts/2022/2022-10-24-snapmaker-reverse-door.md

 4. Facing front to back flip the entire enclosure 180 degrees (e.g. top is now on the bottom).
 5. Relocate the LED strips from the bottom back to the top rails (tiny screws won't be needed anymore).
 6. Flip the hall sensor 180 degrees.
-7. For the foot fixtures insert two M4 sliding T-Nuts into each bottom rail.
+7. For the foot fixtures insert two M4 2020 slide-in T-nuts into each bottom rail.
 8. Mark on the now bottom rails the foot fixture offsets.
 9. Reinstall the rear rails, keeping the one with the converter hub at the top.
 10. Install the doors.
 Flip the small-door panel with the touchscreen cutout.